 “The Man of Adamant”

 Richard Digby is a gloomy and intolerant man, with a pessimistic view of his fellows.
-He believes his personal philosophy is the true faith, so he decides to isolate himself.
-He sets out into the forest with some tools and his Bible.
+Believing his personal philosophy is the true faith, he sets out into the forest with some tools and his Bible.
 After walking three days, he comes upon a well-concealed cave.
 Digby is sure that he will be at peace here, away from the sins of others.
-(Summary)
+(Summary of “The Man of Adamant”)

 “The Golden Touch”

 King Midas loves gold above all else.
 He spends much of his time every day in his royal storeroom, looking at and handling his piles of gold.
 One day, while enjoying his gold as usual, he gets an unexpected visitor.
-(Summary)
+(Summary of “The Golden Touch”)

 “The Wedding-Knell”